jgordini/Notes/APL Quest/Home on the Range 2013-6.md

 [Ravel](https://aplwiki.com/wiki/Ravel) `,` - an array's ravel is the [vector](https://aplwiki.com/wiki/Vector "Vector") containing all its [elements](https://aplwiki.com/wiki/Elements "Elements") in [ravel order](https://aplwiki.com/wiki/Ravel_order "Ravel order").
 [Over](https://aplwiki.com/wiki/over) `⍥` - both arguments are pre-processed using the right operand [Commute](https://aplwiki.com/wiki/Commute) `⍨`  - aka Selfie or Swap
+[Membership](https://aplwiki.com/wiki/Membership) `∊` - tests if each of the elements of the left [argument](https://aplwiki.com/wiki/Argument "Argument") appears as an element of the right argument.